 These yummy minty truffles would make a great hostess gift or dessert to take to a holiday party.

-I used my aunt’s recipe for brownies and added in a few drops of peppermint flavoring, when mixing in the wet ingredients.
+I used my aunt’s recipe for brownies and added a few drops of peppermint flavoring when mixing in the wet ingredients.
 If you are using a box mix just add the peppermint flavoring at the same time you add the other liquid ingredients.

 Once the brownies are baked and cooled, I cut the crisp edges off and saved them for snacking on.
 These crisp edges would also work well ground up and sprinkled on top of frosted cupcakes.
 The remaining brownies I cut into small squares and roll each square into a ball.